-The scope of our services, as outlined in our Professional Services Agreement dated January 7, 2022, and Change/Extra Service Order dated January 25, 2022, consisted of field reconnaissance, subsurface exploration, engineering and geologic analyses, the preparation of this report and plan preparation by our structural engineering subconsultant.
+The scope of our services, as outlined in our Professional Services Agreement dated January 7, 2022, Change/Extra Service Order dated January 25, 2022, and Change Order No. 3 dated October 27, 2023, consisted of field reconnaissance, subsurface exploration, engineering and geologic analyses, the preparation of this report and plan preparation by our structural engineering subconsultant.